NorthStarUAS/aura-hardware-legacy/aura-board-v2.3/README.md

   plugged into one or both ends can really help keep their alignment right on while you solder them in.
 - [ ] Clip off 2 strings of 3 x 0.1" headers for the SBUS input
-  connector and the Attopiot connector.
+  connector and the Attopilot connector.
 Solder these in.
-I often try to block up the connetor is it is positioned correctly.
+I often try to block up the connector is it is positioned correctly.
 Then I solder one pin and check for position and alignment.
 If anything is off I can reheat that one pin and fix it.
 Then once everything is double checked good and lined up and in the right place, I finish